Ben-elliot27/VR-Black-Hole-Experience/README.md

 Contributions to this project are welcome!
 If you have suggestions for improvements or would like to report bugs, please open an issue or submit a pull request.

+## Credit

+This project was assisted in development by @jamesmartingithub who, helped set up and get initially working the SteamVR plugin for Unity.

 ---

 Thank you for exploring the Unity VR Black Hole Experience!
 We hope you enjoy the cosmic journey and find the interactive elements engaging and educational.